Heritage Series: The Old Houses of San Antonio, Nueva Ecija

 This used to be the location of an old house in San Antonio, Nueva Ecija

-Today, of the four old houses occupying the busy corners of Gallego Street, only the Gallego-Lamson Family house survives and is maintained well.
+Today, of the four old houses occupying the busy corners of Gallego Street, only the Gallego-Lamson Family house survives and is well-maintained.

 Preserving the old houses of San Antonio